OpenArabic/Annotation/README.md

 			- [http://bib-alex.com/](http://bib-alex.com/), which has scanned books from the Bibliotheca Alexandrina (unfortunately, most files are stored on file-sharing services and lots of links are already dead)
 			- [http://wqf.me/](http://wqf.me/) for manuscripts (search is rather complicated though); most links lead to [archive.org](archive.org) as well.

-# Text currently included into OpenArabic Coprus
+# Text currently included in the Coprus

 ## List of books by centuries (597 titles)